Foods and products labeled superfoods are not the answer to healthy aging.

 This is one superfruit intensively advertised as a powerhouse for its exceptional health benefits.

 Don’t get me wrong.
 Blueberries are indeed good for you.
+And the fresh ones are better than packaged ones.

 That’s because strawberries, raspberries, and blackberries all offer similar nutritional benefits such as vitamin C and phytochemicals that reduce inflammation (something that aging boomers with joint issues will appreciate).